This online seminar is organized by Ping Hu (SYSU), Jiaxi Nie (SCMS), Yan Wang (SJTU), Hehui Wu (SCMS) and Qiqin Xie (SHU).

 Dec 20, 2023: Richard Peng (CMU)

-Learning Augmented B^{-}-Trees bilibili
+Learning Augmented B^{-}-Trees video

 Abstract: We study learning-augmented search trees via treaps with carefully designed priorities.
 The result is a simple search tree where the depth of each item is determined by its predicted weight $w_x$ via setting Cartesian tree priorities to $-\lfloor\log\log(1/w_x)\rfloor + U(0, 1)$.
 This method generalizes the learning-augmented BSTs [Lin-Luo-Woodruff ICML`22] from Zipfian distributions to arbitrary, possibly inaccurate, predictions.
 It also gives the first external memory data structure that can provably take advantage of localities in access sequences via online self-reorganizations.